jbeta02/bulk-audio-editor/README.md

 - The output modifier can be used on all commands except display commands, the new command, the help command, and the quit command.
 - Use the following syntax to add an output path: `-o [output path]`
-- Note: When an ouput path is specified the target file/folder will change to the given output afte the command is ran.
+- Note: When an output path is specified the target file/folder will change to the given output afte the command is ran.

 example of command with output modifier: `ab new- -o C:\a-folder\folder2`